2021 Niger floods: 2019

-In 2019, more than 211,000 people were affected and 57 were killed in the floods.
+In 2019, more than 211,000 people were affected and 57 were killed in the floods that started in June due to heavy rainfall.

-Flooding was caused by heavy rainfall since June, killing at least 57 people and affecting more than 211,000 people.
 There were a total of 16,375 homes destroyed.
 Three regions are accountable for 67% of the impacted population (Maradi, Zinder and Agadez).
-In August, the waters of the Niger basin reached flood stage, increasing the number of victims.
-Zinder, Maradi, and Agadez are the severely impacted areas.
+In August, the waters of the Niger basin reached flood stage, increasing the number of victims, especially in the same three previously mentioned regions.
 The United Nations reported that more than 16,000 houses have been damaged, displacing tens of thousands of people, and an estimated 123,000 children have been directly affected by the floods.
 Widespread flooding was also recorded in Nigeria, Mauritania, the Central African Republic, Algeria, and Morocco.

-The Niger River reached a dangerous level in August.
-Since late August, the Niger river near Niamey has been high due to torrential rains in the Niger basin beginning on August 23.
+Moreover, the Niger River reached a dangerous level the same month.
+Located near Niamey, the river has been high since late-August due to torrential rains in the Niger basin that began on August 23.
 On August 27, the river surpassed the Orange Alert level (5.80 metres).
 The rise in water level has been extremely rapid since then, according to the Niger Basin Authority.
 On September 4, it was 6.33 metres, significantly beyond the Red Alert limit of 6.2 metres and much above the average level of 5.5 metres.
 At the Banankoro (5.5 metres) and Koulikoro (4 metres) stations in Mali, the river is near to or above the Yellow Alert level.